danielrosehill/My-LLM-Prompt-Library-Public-Version-/documentation/prompt-extraction.md

 The filename of the prompt should be {filename}_prompt.md - where {filename} is the file name of the file the prompt was originally derived from.
 ```

-## Obsidian users: you can generate backlinks to!
+## Obsidian users: you can generate backlinks too!

 Something I discovered during an early iteration of this process: